-Rob Smit, Co-Chair of the International Arbitration and Dispute Resolution Practice, focuses on international commercial arbitration, bilateral investment treaty, joint venture, agency and distributorship matters, fraud, securities, banking and insurance disputes.
+Rob Smit is Of Counsel at Simpson Thacher & Bartlett LLP.
+He focused on international commercial arbitration, bilateral investment treaty, joint venture, agency and distributorship matters, fraud, securities, banking and insurance disputes.
 Rob is a frequent speaker at conferences on international arbitration and litigation and also publishes extensively on the subject.
 He is an adjunct professor of international arbitration at Columbia Law School and Co-Editor-In-Chief of the American Review of International Arbitration.

 Read Full Biography...

 Chambers Global: The World’s Leading Lawyers for Business